Explore the Outdoors This Fall on These 6 Vermont Scenic Dirt Roads

 An interesting but not surprising fact: Vermont has more dirt roads than paved ones.
-With more than 8,600 miles of unpaved roads across the state (compared to 7,151 miles of paved roads), Vermont has no shortage of scenic dirt roads to explore by car, bike, or on foot.
+With nearly 8,600 miles of unpaved roads across the state (compared to 7,151 miles of paved roads), Vermont has no shortage of scenic dirt roads to explore by car, bike, or on foot.

 Some Vermont towns, such as Landgrove, Kirby, Calais, Granby, and Stannard have mostly dirt roads.
 In a 1996 New York Times article, In Slow-Paced Vermont, the Dirt Road Reigns, the reporter wrote: “To a lot of Vermonters, an unpaved road is a better road.
 People go more slowly on a dirt road.
 In rural Vermont, slower is better.”